-We have entered into a management contract with Canton-Potsdam Hospital and are waiting the approval of our owner, said Timothy J. Monroe, chairman of the board of E.J.
+We have entered into a management contract with Canton-Potsdam Hospital and are awaiting the approval of our owner, said Timothy J. Monroe, chairman of the board of E.J.
 Noble.

 Were doing our due diligence and going through the plans and projections and hope to resolve that quickly, said Lee O. Smith, investment adviser with Hartland Asset Management, the agent for the pension fund.
 Were going through the process of reviewing everything and getting a handle on everything.
 When weve gone through it, well have a decision.

-Mr. Smith said he thought a decision is possible in about 10 days.
+Mr. Smith said he thinks a decision is possible in about 10 days.